-The Deep Gap Trail summits Mount Craig at .85 mile.
+The hike summits Mount Craig at .85 mile.
 Wide panoramic views extend from the summit, with neighboring Mount Mitchell easily visible to the south.
 A bronze plaque marks the 6663-foot summit, named for former North Carolina Governor Locke Craig who was largely responsible for the establishment of Mount Mitchell State Park in the early 20th century.
 The summit is host to a number of endangered high-elevation plants – hikers should remain on the marked trail to avoid damaging the fragile, rare ecosystem.

 The Deep Gap Trail veers to the northeast, descending from the Mount Craig summit.
 The trail rolls elevation, dipping down to 6550 feet before starting a short climb to Big Tom Mountain.
 The hike summits again at just over 1 mile, exploring the rocky outcrop at the top of Big Tom and catching limited, through-the-tree views.

 From here, the Deep Gap Trail / Black Mountain Crest Trail continues a northbound journey on the Black Mountain ridgeline.
-This hike turns to retrace its steps, hiking southbound on the Deep Gap Trail and revisiting the Mount Craig summit.
+This hike turns to retrace its steps, hiking southbound and revisiting the Mount Craig summit.
 The hike descends Mount Craig, rolling elevation through the gap at 1.7 miles and climbs to the trailhead near Mount Mitchell’s summit, completing the hike at just over 2.1 miles.

 More Mount Mitchell hiking adventure

 The Deep Gap Trail pairs well with the nearby Mount Mitchell Summit and Balsam Nature Trail loop.
 The two trails, combined, trek 3 miles to three summits, catch some stunning views and trail through some exceptionally beautiful high-elevation forest.
 From the Deep Gap trailhead, climb the stairs to the north and hike through the parking lot to the paved Summit Trail.
 Or, for a longer adventure, hike the Old Mitchell Trail, Camp Alice Trail and Commissary Trail Loop, climbing through a rocky forest to Mitchell’s soaring summit, and then hiking to a small, tumbling waterfall and through wildflowers and wild berries on the way back to the trailhead.